 While it’s a good idea to have visited the village, town, or city you wish to move to at least once before you move, to get a feel for the neighborhood and attempt to line up accommodation, temporary accommodation is an option.
 A downside would be, of course, how difficult this could be to coordinate if you plan on bringing most of your US possessions with you.
 (Do you want to move twice within a short space of time?)

 To save yourself money on expensive hostels, hotels, short-term leases and to avoid the sense of floundering on arrival, we’d advise that you know where you’ll be living before you make the move.
-It doesn’t always happen but with websites such as Daft.ie and the Real Estate Alliance offering advice on buying property in Ireland, you can at least research well before taking the plunge.
+It doesn’t always happen but with websites such as Daft.ie and the Real Estate Alliance offering advice on buying a property in Ireland, you can at least research well before taking the plunge.

 Are you an American who has moved to Ireland?
 Let us know your story at email@example.com.